Generation Chemical: How Environmental Exposures are Affecting Reproductive Health and Development

 Endocrine Disrupting Chemicals and Women’s Fecundity: Implications for Health Across the Lifespan

-Dr. Louis will review the latest evidence on endocrine disrupting chemicals (EDCs) on human fecundity, the biological capacity for reproduction, which is increasingly considered a marker of health.
+Dr. Louis reviewed the latest evidence on endocrine disrupting chemicals (EDCs) on human fecundity, the biological capacity for reproduction, which is increasingly considered a marker of health.
 Both lifestyle and exposure to EDCs have shown to be associated with a spectrum of fecundity-related impairments in women such as conception delay, pregnancy loss, gravid diseases, and endometriosis.
-During this talk, Dr. Louis will provide an overview of the evidence in support of EDC exposure and diminished female fecundity, while illustrating the potential implications for later onset adult disease.
+During this talk, Dr. Louis provided an overview of the evidence in support of EDC exposure and diminished female fecundity, while illustrating the potential implications for later onset adult disease.